-1. Section 8 Housing Choice Voucher Program - Tenant Based Assistance
+1. Section 8 Housing Choice Voucher Program - General Application WAITING LIST CURRENTLY CLOSED

-The Authority administers tenant based rental assistance in the Section 8 Housing Choice Voucher Program.
-The tenant generally pays 30% of their adjusted income towards rent and utilities and the Authority pays the rental assistance directly to third party landlords on behalf of the assisted tenants.
-The assisted dwelling units are subject to inspections in accordance with Housing Quality Standards promulgated by the U.S. Department of HUD.
+HAGC administers tenant based rental assistance in the Section 8 Housing Choice Voucher Program.
+The tenant generally pays 30% of their adjusted income towards rent and utilities and HAGC pays the rental assistance directly to third party landlords on behalf of the assisted tenants.
+The assisted dwelling units are subject to inspections in accordance with Housing Quality Standards (HQS) and/or NSPIRE (National Standards for the Physical Inspection of Real Estate) as determined by HUD.